 Although you may not notice it, Calico is everywhere, often serving as a neutral base for creativity.
-Artists canvases, fashion designers’ mock-up dresses, curtains, pillow cases, furnishings and bags are just a few of an endless amount of uses.
+Artists canvases, fashion designers’ mock-up dresses, curtains, pillow cases, furnishings and bags are just a few uses.
 How can one fabric be so versatile?
-Exactly what is Calico, and why has it been one of the go-to fabrics since the 11th century?
+Exactly what is Calico fabric, and why has it been one of the go-to fabrics since the 11th century?

 What is Calico made from?

 Calico is woven from cotton fibres, and being made from cotton crops it’s completely natural.
 Because of its unfinished state, there are often flecks of cotton seeds visible in the fabric.
 It tends to have a cream or grey tinged finish, making it the perfect base to be dyed or printed on.

 Calico fabric is a plain-woven textile, made from half-processed and unbleached cotton fibres.
 It’s a coarse and rough fabric, but not as sturdy as denim or canvas, nor as fine as Muslin.
 Calico is generally very cheap due to it’s unfinished nature, and the fact that it remains un-dyed and raw.

 The process of making calico is essentially the same as making cotton cloth, but stopping before the cotton is fully processed.
 Textile mills receive raw cotton in bales and generally process them in stages.
 They first pull the fibres into alignment and remove impurities.
 They smooth the fibres out, spin the fibres to strengthen them and then begin the weaving course.
 Calico fabric is created using a ‘plain’ weave which sees the lengthwise yarns (the weft) passing over and under the crosswise yarns (the warp), alternating each row.